 The risk of this approach is that text anonymisation is difficult, time-consuming, and it is possible to accidentally leave a sensitive piece of information in.
 In addition, the anonymised dataset may be too far from the real thing to produce the most accurate model.

-On the plus side, if no sensitive data goes anywhere near the machine learning model, it cannot remember anything it shouldn’t, and it will not be possible for an attacker to reconstruct the sensitive information by poking the model.
+On the plus side, if no sensitive data goes anywhere near the machine learning model, it cannot remember anything it shouldn’t, and it will not be possible for an attacker to reconstruct the sensitive information by poking the model, which helps sensitive data detection.

 You may be able to annotate the data and then delete it, storing only a hash or ID of the original information, so that the training data can be easily reconstructed but it is not stored in your machine learning system.
 For example, you may choose to store the ID of each email and the label of each email, so that the training data can be re-built provided the emails have not been deleted from the email server.
 This means that the machine learning project does not rely on any extra copies of data.